 It’s vital that attic ventilation be balanced, allowing an equal amount of incoming and outgoing air.
 Utilizing multiple ventilation systems in tandem can also lead to the creation of mold because the vents can cause moist air to circulate instead of dispelling it.

-Learn About the Components that Make Up a 50 Year Roofing System:
+Components That Make Up a 50 Year Roofing System & Prevent Attic Mold: